About the Institute for Science, Law, & Technology

-With exponential development of technologies such as genetic testing and nanotechnology, the need for professionals trained at the complex intersection of science and law is greater than ever.
+With exponential development of technologies, the need for professionals trained at the complex intersection of science and law is greater than ever.
 The insatiable expansion of technology across an intricately connected globe raises new questions of ethics and legality.
-The Institute for Science, Law & Technology, a not-for-profit, cross-disciplinary collaborative effort at the Illinois Institute of Technology, trains leaders and provides in-depth, thoroughly-researched answers to the toughest issues that arise at the edges of science and law.
+The Institute for Science, Law & Technology (ISLAT), a not-for-profit, cross-disciplinary collaborative effort at the Illinois Institute of Technology, trains leaders and provides in-depth, thoroughly-researched answers to the toughest issues that arise at the edges of science and law.

 ISLAT employs a team of professors, legal fellows, and research assistants to conduct cutting-edge legal and policy research on emerging science and technology issues.
 Recently-completed ISLAT projects include a paper on the risks of virtual clinical trials, a book chapter on the intersection of genetics and art, and a paper on the privacy policies, permissions, and transmissions of mobile diabetes apps.
 ISLAT has worked with legislators, lawyers, and journalists to help craft policy and spread awareness of important science and technology issues related to genetics, reproductive technologies, and internet privacy.

 Medical App Privacy